AlexGustafsson/quickterm/README.md

   --keep                  Whether or not the window should stay until the command finishes or is closed --wait-for-exit         Whether or not to wait for the command to exit before presenting the view --dump                  Dump the command configuration as JSON.
-Will be used if the command is to be ran -h, --help              Show help information.
+Will be used if the command is to be ran --no-bash-profile       Don't source `~/.bash_profile` before executing the command.
+Applicable only when using Bash as shell
+  -h, --help              Show help information.
 ```